-Officers have the power to issue a Community Protection Notice under the Anti-Social Behaviour, Crime and Policing Act 2014 and these Notices can be used to tackle a wide range of issues including:
+- 5.24 Officers have the power to issue a Community Protection Notice under the Anti-Social Behaviour, Crime and Policing Act 2014 and these Notices can be used to tackle a wide range of issues including:

 - untidy land / buildings;

 - unauthorised use of land; and

 - unauthorised buildings / structures.

-Where any of the above problems are causing ongoing detrimental effects to the living conditions of the local community a Community Protection Notice can contain reasonable requirements:
+- 5.25 Where any of the above problems are causing ongoing detrimental effects to the living conditions of the local community, a Community Protection Notice can contain reasonable requirements:

 - to stop doing specified things;

-- to do specified things; or
+- to do specified things; or,

 - to take reasonable steps to achieve specified results.

-Officers will consider issuing a Community Protection Notice if an earlier written warning that a Notice may be issued has been ignored and may be used as an alternative to a section 215 Notice.
+- 5.26 Officers will consider issuing a Community Protection Notice if an earlier written warning that a Notice may be issued has been ignored and may be used as an alternative to a section 215 Notice.

-Section 215 Notices
+Section 215 Notices (Requiring proper maintenance of land)

-Section 215 of the 1990 Act provides the Council with the power, in certain circumstances, to take steps requiring land to be cleaned up when its condition adversely affects the amenity of the area.
+5.27 Section 215 of the 1990 Act provides the Council with the power, in certain circumstances, to take steps requiring land to be cleaned up when its condition adversely affects the amenity of the area.
 If it appears to officers that the public amenity of part of the District is being adversely affected by the condition of neighbouring land and buildings, they may consider serving a section 215 notice on the owner requiring that the situation be remedied.

-These notices will set out the steps that need to be taken, and the time within which they must be carried out.
-The Council also have powers under section 219 of the 1990 Act to undertake the clean-up works itself and to recover the costs from the landowner.
+5.28 These notices will set out the steps that need to be taken, and the time within which they must be carried out.
+The Council also have powers under s219 of the 1990 Act to undertake the clean-up works itself and to recover the costs from the landowner.